donghyunSon8190/5gc/src/lte/doc/source/lte-user.rst

 Basic simulation program
 ------------------------

-Here is the minimal simulation program that is needed to do an LTE-only simulation (without EPC).
+Here is the minimal simulation program that is needed to do an LTE-only simulation (without NGC).

 .. highlight:: none